 This helps you to provide more personalised support.
 It leads to higher customer satisfaction, loyalty, and sales.

-2. How can I choose the right customer service channels for my business?
+2. How can I choose the right customer service channels for my business in 2025?

 To start with, try to understand where your customers prefer to communicate.
 For example,